Inference on LATEs with covariates: LATEs with covariates

 Define the $n$-dimensional vectors $ Y = (Y_{1},\ldots,Y_{n})'$ and $ T = (T_{1},\ldots,T_{n})'$, and the $n \times G$-dimensional matrices $ W = (W_{1}',\ldots, W_{n}')'$ and $Z = ( Z_{1}',\ldots, Z_{n}')'$.
 Define the residual maker matrix $M_{W} = I_n - W(W'W)^{-1}W'$ with $I_n$ the $n$-dimensional identity matrix.
 The TSLS estimand is commonly defined as

 where $P=M_{W}Z(Z'M_{W}Z)^{-1}Z'M_{W}$ partials out the controls $W$ from the first stage and the second stage.
-However, this estimand is problematic when the number of covariate groups is large as the following result makes precise. \begin{lemma} Under \cref{ass:IV} and \ref{ass:group_size} it holds that
+However, this estimand does not identify $\tau$ when the number of covariate groups is large as the following result makes precise. \begin{lemma} Under Assumption~\ref{ass:IV} and \ref{ass:indep} it holds that